-Nintendo has given us a lot of surprises this summer, first with the announcement of a Legend of Zelda: Breath of the Wild sequel, then with the Nintendo Switch Lite, and then the gaming company announced a new Switch.
-We've gathered everything there is to know about it.
+Nintendo has given us a lot of console news to get excited about throughout the years.
+We got the Nintendo Switch Lite in 2019, and then the gaming company released a new Switch with longer battery life than the original.
+We've gathered everything there is to know about this Switch V2.
 Without further ado, here's everything you might want to know about the new Switch model.

 When did it release?